-The first foRMAtion expert workshop was held on 8-10 January 2020 in Porto, Portugal.
-The workshop involved high-level experts and stakeholders active in the field of research management and administration (RMA) at national or EU levels.
-The main aim of the event was to initiate the sharing of knowledge and experiences among participants and to collect good and bad practices, methods and tools connected to RMA training possibilities, which will provide quality inputs for the foRMAtion methodological guide and good practice collection and indirectly for the preparation of the international curriculum for RMAs and of the related training material.
+The first foRMAtion expert workshop was held between 8-10 January, 2020 in Porto, Portugal.
+Workshop participants included high-level experts and stakeholders active in the field of research management and administration (RMA) at national or EU level.
+The main aim of the event was to initiate knowledge and experience sharing between participants, and to collect good and bad practices, methods and tools connected to RMA training.
+These will provide quality inputs for the foRMAtion methodological guide and good practice collection, and indirectly contribute to the preparation of the RMA curriculum and related training material.

 On the first day, the welcoming speeches were followed by a project overview and discussion.
 Then the concept of the methodological guide and good practice collection was presented.
-This will be based mainly on personal interviews and survey results and aims to provide an empirical input for the university courses and training material to be developed.
-After that, 12 experts – including the members of the foRMAtion Advisory Board – from 7 European countries presented existing initiatives and training programmes supporting RMAs in the form of 10-minute presentations.
+This will be based mainly on personal interviews and survey results, and aims to provide empirical input for the university courses and training material that is to be developed.
+After that, twelve experts from seven European countries – including members of the foRMAtion Advisory Board – gave ten-minute presentations on existing initiatives and training programmes supporting RMAs.

-As a result, colleagues from Portugal, Italy, Hungary, Germany, Denmark, the Netherlands, and the UK pointed out the important role of RMAs in the European Research and Innovation Ecosystem.
-After each presentation, participants launched short discussions on possible ways to train future RMAs, raised important aspects and highlighted the most significant elements to be considered during the development of the foRMAtion training.
-The curriculum and teaching material for the international module launched by universities and targeting potential RMAs were also presented and discussed.
+This event was the chance for colleagues from Portugal, Italy, Hungary, Germany, Denmark, the Netherlands and the United Kingdom to underline the importance of RMAs in the European Research and Innovation Ecosystem.
+After each presentation, participants launched short discussions on possible ways to train future RMAs, highlighting important aspects and the most significant elements that should be considered in the development of the foRMAtion training.
+Also discussed were the curriculum and teaching material for the international module and how to target potential RMAs.

 At the closing of the three-day event, an interactive workshop was held on RMA competences and skills.
 During this session, participants had a lively discussion on the “ideal” RMA, regarding their attitude, skills, technical knowledge, appropriate and contextual behaviour.